 - Put a muzzle on your dog (which can stop them from panting effectively)

-This summer is particularly hot and we must take care of those around us who are most vulnerable.
+We must take care of those around us who are most vulnerable.
 Our pets love us more than anything and would do anything for us - let's make sure we do the same for them.